ottok/salsa-ci-pipeline/README.md

 ### Uscan test

 Job which validates if the debian/watch file is correctly configured using a simple uscan.
-It's enabled by default, and it can be disabled by setting '1' to the `SALSA_CI_DISABLE_USCAN` variable:
+It's enabled by default whenever a `debian/watch` file is present in the repository, and is automatically skipped otherwise.
+It can be disabled by setting '1' to the `SALSA_CI_DISABLE_USCAN` variable:

 ```yaml
 variables: